DataDog/terraform-provider-datadog/docs/resources/service_level_objective.md

 - **name** (String) Name of Datadog service level objective
 - **thresholds** (Block List, Min: 1) A list of thresholds and targets that define the service level objectives from the provided SLIs. (see [below for nested schema](#nestedblock--thresholds))
 - **type** (String) The type of the service level objective.
 The mapping from these types to the types found in the Datadog Web UI can be found in the Datadog API [documentation page](https://docs.datadoghq.com/api/v1/service-level-objectives/#create-a-slo-object).
 Available options to choose from are: `metric` and `monitor`.
+Valid values are `metric`, `monitor`.

 ### Optional